bocharoviliyav/bocharoviliyav.github.io/_posts/2021-02-06-Migration-to-k8s-part-three.markdown

 <img src="/assets/images/jvm_perf/K8sMem.png"/>

-K8s container consumes around 500m, but while the workload increase consumes almost **900m**!
+K8s container consumes around 500m, but while the workload increase, it consumes almost **900m**!

 We can try to reduce general parameters, apply new settings, and rerun the test plan.